New Year with Old Traditions (quick-soak method):

 First step: Measure out the correct amount of dried beans for your recipe then sort through them for stones and debris and discard anything that is not a good looking bean.

-Fourth step: Remove pan from heat and cover with lid for one hour.
+Fourth step: Remove pan from heat and cover with a lid for one hour.

 Fifth step: Drain peas in a colander and then rinse.